IBM/starcraft2-replay-analysis/README.md

 When the reader has completed this Code Pattern, they will understand how to:

-* Create and run a Jupyter notebook in DSX.
+* Create and run a Jupyter notebook in Watson Studio.
-* Use DSX Object Storage to access a replay file.
+* Use Watson Studio Object Storage to access a replay file.
 * Use sc2reader to load a replay into a Python object.
 * Examine some of the basic replay information in the result.
 * Parse the contest details into a usable object.